insideapp-oss/sonar-apple/README.md

   --index-store-path ./derivedData/Index/DataStore \
   --format xcode \
   --quiet | tee build/periphery.log

+# This rebuild is required to perform Objective-C issue analysis
+# Skip it if your project doe not use Objective-C, or if you do want to report Objective-C issues
+$ xcodebuild \
+  -project MyApp.xcodeproj \
+  -scheme MyApp \
+  -sdk iphonesimulator \
+  -destination 'platform=iOS Simulator,name=iPhone 11 Pro' \
+   COMPILER_INDEX_STORE_ENABLE=NO clean test | tee build/xcodebuild.log | xcpretty --report junit

 # Run the analysis and publish to the SonarQube server
 $ sonar-scanner